BenLirio/latari-invoice-front/README.md

 Other things I am still trying to figure out is how exactly does webpack compile code, I feel like I have run into a few issues when not understaning completely how to reference my dependencies.
 ### one of the requirements is commits every day, here is a link to the other file
 https://github.com/BenLirio/invoice-front-end

+## Unsolved problems
+The transitions should be fixed.
+The remember me button is permanently pressed down.